flutter/website/src/docs/resources/faq.md

 ### What operating systems can I use to build a Flutter app?

-Flutter supports development on Linux, Mac, and, Windows.
+Flutter supports development using Linux, macOS, ChromeOS, and Windows.

 ### What language is Flutter written in?

-We looked at a lot of languages and runtimes, and ultimately adopted Dart for the framework and widgets.
+[Dart][], a fast-growing modern language optimized for client apps.
 The underlying graphics framework and the Dart virtual machine are implemented in C/C++.

 ### Why did Flutter choose to use Dart?

+During the initial development phase, the Flutter team looked at a lot of languages and runtimes, and ultimately adopted Dart for the framework and widgets.
 Flutter used four primary dimensions for evaluation, and considered the needs of framework authors, developers, and end users.
-We found some languages met some requirements, but Dart scored highly on all of our evaluation dimensions and met all our requirements and criteria.
+We found many languages met some requirements, but Dart scored highly on all of our evaluation dimensions and met all our requirements and criteria.

-Dart runtimes and compilers support the combination of two critical features for Flutter: a JIT-based fast development cycle that allows for shape changing and stateful hot reloads in a language with types, plus an Ahead-of-Time compiler that emits efficient ARM code for fast startup and predictable performance of production deployments.
+Dart runtimes and compilers support the combination of two critical features for
+Flutter: a JIT-based fast development cycle that allows for shape changing and stateful hot reloads in a language with types, plus an Ahead-of-Time compiler that emits efficient ARM code for fast startup and predictable performance of production deployments.

 In addition, we have the opportunity to work closely with the Dart community, which is actively investing resources in improving Dart for use in Flutter.
 For example, when we adopted Dart, the language didn't have an ahead-of-time toolchain for producing native binaries, which is instrumental in achieving predictable, high performance, but now the language does because the Dart team built it for Flutter.
 Similarly, the Dart VM has previously been optimized for throughput but the team is now optimizing the VM for latency, which is more important for Flutter’s workload.

 Dart scores highly for us on the following primary criteria:

 * _Developer productivity_.
-One of Flutter's main value
-  propositions is that it saves engineering resources by letting developers create apps for both iOS and Android with the same codebase.
+One of Flutter's main value propositions is that it saves engineering resources by letting developers create apps for both iOS and Android with the same codebase.
 Using a highly productive language accelerates developers further and makes Flutter more attractive.
 This was very important to both our framework team as well as our developers.
 The majority of Flutter is built in the same language we give to our users, so we need to stay productive at 100k's lines of code, without sacrificing approachability or readability of the framework and widgets for our developers.

 * _Object-orientation_.
 For Flutter, we want a language that's suited to Flutter's problem domain: creating visual user experiences.
 The industry has multiple decades of experience building user interface frameworks in object-oriented languages.
 While we could use a non-object-oriented language, this would mean reinventing the wheel to solve several hard problems.
 Plus, the vast majority of developers have experience with object-oriented development, making it easier to learn how to develop with Flutter.

 * _Predictable, high performance_.
 With Flutter, we want to empower developers to create fast, fluid user experiences.
 In order to achieve that, we need to be able to run a significant amount of end-developer code during every animation frame.
 That means we need a language that both delivers high performance and delivers predictable performance, without periodic pauses that would cause dropped frames.

 * _Fast allocation_.
-The Flutter framework uses a functional-style
-  flow that depends heavily on the underlying memory allocator efficiently handling small, short-lived allocations.
+The Flutter framework uses a functional-style flow that depends heavily on the underlying memory allocator efficiently handling small, short-lived allocations.
 This style was developed in languages with this property and doesn't work efficiently in languages that lack this facility.

 ### Can Flutter run any Dart code?

-Flutter should be able to run most Dart code that doesn't import (transitively, or directly) dart:mirrors or dart:html.
+Flutter can run Dart code that doesn't directly or transitively import `dart:mirrors` or `dart:html`.

 ### How big is the Flutter engine?

-In July 2019, we measured the download size of a [minimal Flutter app][] (no Material Components, just a single `Center` widget, built with
-`flutter build apk --split-per-abi`), bundled and compressed as a release APK, to be approximately 4.3 MB for ARM, and 4.6 MB for ARM 64.
+In July 2019, we measured the download size of a [minimal Flutter app][] (no Material Components, just a single `Center` widget, built with `flutter build apk --split-per-abi`), bundled and compressed as a release APK, to be approximately 4.3 MB for ARM, and 4.6 MB for ARM 64.

 In ARM, the core engine is approximately 3.2 MB (compressed), the framework + app code is approximately 920.6 KB (compressed), the LICENSE file is 54.3 KB (compressed), necessary Java code (classes.dex) is 113.6 KB (compressed).

 In ARM64, the core engine is approximately 3.5 MB (compressed), the framework + app code is approximately 872 KB (compressed), the LICENSE file is 54.3 KB (compressed), necessary Java code (classes.dex) is 113.6 KB (compressed).

 These numbers were measured using [apkanalyzer][], which is also [built into Android Studio][].

 On iOS, a release IPA of the same app has a download size of 10.9 MB on an iPhone X, as reported by Apple’s App Store Connect.
 The IPA is larger than the APK mainly because Apple encrypts binaries within the IPA, making the compression less efficient (see the [iOS App Store Specific Considerations][] section of Apple’s [QA1795][]).

 The release engine binary includes LLVM IR (bitcode).
 Xcode uses this bitcode to produce a final binary for the App Store containing the latest compiler optimizations and features.
 The profile and debug frameworks contain only a _bitcode marker_, and are more representative of the engine's actual binary size.
 Whether you ship with bitcode or not, the increased size of the release framework is stripped out during the final steps of the build.
 These steps happen after archiving your app and shipping it to the store.

 Of course, we recommend that you measure your own app.
 To do that, see [Measuring your app's size][].

 ## Capabilities